alexander-mathieu/rales_engine/README.md

 ## API Exploration

 ## Running Tests
-Controller and model tests can be run by using RSpec:
+Controller and model tests can be run using RSpec:

 `$ rspec`